sam101/LD29-TheGodUnderneath/README.md

 About
 ------

-"The God Underneath" is a multiplayer survival game made in 48H for the Ludum Dare #29 challenge, with the theme "Underneath the Surface".
+"The God Underneath" is a minimalistic multiplayer survival game made in 48H for the Ludum Dare #29 challenge, with the theme "Underneath the Surface".

 You must survive, digging your way to the shiny goal.
 But maybe the rules can change...